MonochromeCMS/monochrome-api-deta/README.md

 up start             Run a container from the image, or start it natively
 # Docker utils
 build                Build image
-up-db                Start a db container down-db              Stop the db container logs                 Read the container's logs sh                   Open a shell in the running container
+logs                 Read the container's logs sh                   Open a shell in the running container
 # Dev utils
 lock                 Refresh pipfile.lock
-lint                 Lint project code format               Format project code revision rev         Create a new database revision upgrade              Update the database downgrade            Downgrade the database
+lint                 Lint project code format               Format project code
 # Main utils
 secret               Generate a secret create_admin         Create a new admin user